kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ## Output Redirection

-In database systems, output redirection allows you to store the result of a query in another table, rather than having it returned to the client (e.g., terminal).
-There are two ways to do this:
+Output redirection refers to the ability of a DBMS to store the results of a query in a table instead of returning the results to the client (e.g., terminal).
+This can be useful if the result set is large or if the result needs to be used in subsequent queries.
+There are two ways to redirect output in SQL:

-- New Table: You can store the results in a new permanent table that does not exist yet.
-The new table will have the same number of columns and data types as the input query.
+1. New Table: To create a new table and store the results of a query in it, the user can use the `INTO` clause in the `SELECT` statement.
+The syntax of the `INTO` clause varies across different DBMSs.
+Some DBMSs also allow you to create a temporary table that will be automatically deleted when the session is closed.

 ```sql
 -- SQL-92